SVP:Linux

 Common issues

-One major issue is incompatibility between the way system tray icon/menu implemented in Qt and some display managers.
-For example in Xubuntu 15.10/Xfce tray icon is completely unusable.
-Because of this SVP runs w/o tray icon by default, BUT it's possible to switch Windows behavior with -tray command line arg.
+- Possible incompatibility between the way system tray icon/menu implemented in Qt and some display managers, making tray icon completely unusable.
+Because of this SVP runs w/o tray icon by default on some systems, BUT it's possible to switch to Windows behavior with -tray command line arg.

-AMD cards may need additional driver component for the SVP's GPU acceleration (see more details there):
+- AMD cards may need additional driver component for the SVP's GPU acceleration - search for "image support".